Originally published November 2020. Continuously updated, with the last edit in June 2023

 - The History of Demerara Distilleries, written by Marco Freyr of Germany, is the most comprehensive, heavily referenced, historically rigorous treatise on all the Guianese sugar plantations and distilleries ever written.
 No one who wants to know about what the DDL heritage still are all about can pass this monumental work by.
 The ‘Wonk has a two-part Cliff-notes version, here and here which is less professorial, based on his visits and interviews.

 - Josh Miller’s well written piece on the development of Rhum Agricole.

 - [Shameless plug alert!]
 The Age of Velier’s Demeraras.
-My own favourite, a deeply researched, deeply felt, three-part article on the impact Velier’s near-legendary Demerara rums had on the larger rumiverse.
+A favourite within my own writing, a deeply researched, deeply felt, three-part article on the impact Velier’s near-legendary Demerara rums had on the larger rumiverse.
 Two others are the History of the 151s, and the deep dive into all the different kinds of barrels and containers rum is and can be stored in.

 Well, I can’t entirely ignore the question of “Where can I get…?” and get asked it more often than you might imagine.
 However, there are so many of sites nowadays, that I can’t really list them all.
 That said, here are some of the major ones I know of that other people have spoken about before.
 I’ll add to them as I try more, or get recommendations from readers.

 (Note: listing them here is not an endorsement of their prices, selections or shipping policies; nor have I used them all myself, and they may not ship to you).

 EU & UK

 - Masters of Malt (UK)

 - Rum Depot (Germany)

 - LMDW (France)